softcomputinglab520/Anomaly-Behavior-Recognition-of-underwater-creatures-Using-Lite-3D-Full-Convolution-Network/README.md

 The raw dataset generated and/or analyzed during the present study are now [available](http://140.121.135.204/aicenter/publications.html), under the repository name of Anomaly Behavior Recognition of underwater creatures Using Lite 3D Full-Convolution Network.

 ## Models
-The Models must be [downloaded](https://drive.google.com/drive/folders/13BjuVBc6bTYutdx1YoeEtNK8MGj6jYbF?usp=sharing) and placed in the following path.
+The npu file must be [downloaded](https://drive.google.com/drive/folders/13BjuVBc6bTYutdx1YoeEtNK8MGj6jYbF?usp=sharing) and placed in the following path.
 <pre>
 ─ .idea/
 ─ asset/